 Back to the Future (Aces): Joe Taraboletti

 Joe Taraboletti is an Aces alumni who got his first experience with Trilogy Lacrosse at the Future Aces South camp which he attended several times.
-After attending Ponte Vedra high school, he continued his academic and athletic career at Denver where he is currently a freshman midfielder for the Pioneers.
-We caught up with Joe to talk about his past experiences with Trilogy and how it helped in his decision to ultimately choose to attend Denver:
+After attending Ponte Vedra High School (FL), he continued his academic and athletic career at Denver where he is currently entering his final season as a midfielder for the Pioneers.

 What was your favorite memory from the Future Aces?